 For example, the replacement plan of Ascent Classical Academy in Douglas County states, in part: “As a result of this waiver, Ascent Classical Academy of Douglas County will experience an enhanced educational program by being able to administer the school program keeping with the philosophy and mission as stated in the Charter School Agreement and executing the curricular autonomy it is guaranteed.”

 Similarly, the replacement plan of Golden View Academy, whose anti-LGBT handbook generated controversy in the past, states in part, “Golden View Classical Academy will include instruction on the effect and use of alcohol and controlled substances and will include appropriate instruction on human anatomy, reproduction, and sexuality.”

-The Colorado Times Recorder contacted the five charter organizations, which manage a total of nine schools and received waivers, to find out, specifically, if the experiences and health needs of LGBT students are included as part of their replacement sex-ed curriculum.
+The Colorado Times Recorder contacted the six charter organizations, which manage a total of nine schools and received waivers, to find out, specifically, if the experiences and health needs of LGBT students are included as part of their replacement sex-ed curriculum.